CookMateBangkit/CookMate-API/README.md

 Cookmate-API is an Application Programming Interface (API) that provides services for the Cookmate application. the following are the services provided by Cookmate-API:

-  1. Sending pictures of ingredients to find food recipes
+  1. Send pictures of ingredients to find food recipes
-  2. send a list of ingredients to find food recipes
+  2. Send a list of ingredients to find food recipes
-  3. search for food recipes
+  3. Search for food recipes
-  4. displaying food ingredients
+  4. Displaying food ingredients

 ## Installation Requirements
   1. Python : https://www.python.org/downloads/